hanami/guides-v2/docs/application-architecture/containers.md

 In Hanami, the application code you add to your `/app` directory is automatically organised into a container.
 This container forms the basis of a depenency injection system, in which the dependencies of the components you create are provided to them automatically.

-Let's take a look at what this means in practice.
+Let's take a look at how this works in practice.

 Imagine we're building a Bookshelf notifications service for sending notifications to users of the Bookshelf platform.
 After running `hanami new notifications_service`, our first task is to send welcome emails.
 To achieve this, we want to provide a `POST /welcome-emails` action that will send a welcome email, probably via a send welcome operation, which in turn will want to render our email in both html and plain text.

-As a first pass, we might add four Ruby classes to our `/app` folder - our action, operation, and two renderers.
+As a first pass, we might add four Ruby classes to our `app` folder - our action, operation, and two renderers.

 On the file system, this might look like: